-The Americans with Disabilities Act (“ADA”) and similar laws and regulations requiring accessibility for individuals with disabilities are among the least understood of all civil rights laws.
+The Americans with Disabilities Act (ADA) and similar laws and regulations requiring accessibility for individuals with disabilities are among the least understood of all civil rights laws.
 Many businesses may be unaware of their accessibility obligations and out of compliance without knowing it, but even with the best intentions, any noncompliance presents potential liability.
 Our clients are concerned about the possibility of lawsuits (ranging from the “drive by” variety to class actions), advocacy group initiatives, and government enforcement.
-We draw on our experience and network of connections to practically, creatively, and efficiently address their concerns.
+Our ADA and public accommodations attorneys draw on their experience and network of connections to practically, creatively, and efficiently address our clients’ concerns.

 Our clients value the protection we provide by guiding them to full compliance with applicable federal, state, and local accessibility laws, and having experienced representation in case of challenge.
 We help them appropriately navigate their way through government investigations, advocacy group efforts, and individual and collective/class action lawsuits, either to get claims dismissed or to resolve matters on the most favorable possible terms.